Networks-Learning/regression-under-assistance/README.md

 This is a repository containing code and data for the paper:

-> A. De, P. Koley, N. Ganguly and M. Gomez-Rodriguez. _Regression Under Human Assistance._ AAAI Conference on Artificial Intelligence , February, 2020.
+> A. De, P. Koley, N. Ganguly and M. Gomez-Rodriguez. _Regression Under Human Assistance._ AAAI Conference on Artificial Intelligence, February, 2020.

 and its extended version: